jorshali/ai-for-developers/part3/README.md

-# AI for developers, not data scientists - part 3
+# The Busy Developers Guide to GEN AI - part 3

-## How to setup a Vector Search with your data using JavaScript
+## Create a Vector Search with custom data

 Most LLM-powered applications use RAG in some way.